Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/upgrade_start_here/update_cft_unix.md

 1. Connect to the first host.
 1. Stop all nodes running on this host by running the command: `copstop`
-    Copilot services are stopped, and local nodes are automatically re-started on the other hosts.
+    Copilot services are stopped, and local nodes are automatically re- started on the other hosts.
-1. Check that the nodes are re-started by using the command: `CFTUTIL listnode`
+1. Check that the nodes are re- started by using the command: `CFTUTIL listnode`
 1. Install the patch or the service pack as usual using {{< TransferCFT/suitevariablesTransferCFTName >}} installer as described in [Install a standard update](#Install).
 1. Start Copilot services.
 1. Connect to the next host and repeat the procedure starting at of ****Step 2**** (above).